Making Sense of eBay Auctions With a "Reserve Price"

 A: Complete the transaction just as you normally would with any other auction and seller.
-When a reserve auction ends with a high bidder and reserve met, it behaves just like any other eBay auction.
+When a reserve auction ends with a high bidder and the reserve met, it behaves just like any other eBay auction.

 Q: An auction I bid on is over and the reserve wasn't met.
 What now?

-A: If you're the high bidder on an auction that has ended and the listing shows that the reserve price was never met, you're likely out of luck.
+A: If you're the highest bidder on an auction that has ended and the listing shows that the reserve price was never met, you're likely out of luck.
 The seller is not obligated to sell you the item in question at any price, much less the closing price of the auction.
-You are free to contact the seller and request that they send you a Second Chance Offer to complete the sale after all (any other method of competing the sale would violate eBay rules), but in practice, this rarely happens.
+You are free to contact the seller and request that they send you a Second Chance Offer to complete the sale (any other method of competing for the sale would violate eBay rules), but in practice, this rarely happens.

-Q: One of my listings has finished with a high bidder and reserve was met.
+Q: One of my listings has finished with a high bidder and the reserve was met.
 What now?

-A: Wait for payment from your high bidder and deliver the item just as you normally would.
-When reserve is met, there is no difference between a reserve auction and any other for the seller.
+A: Wait for payment from your high bidder and deliver the item as you normally would.
+When the reserve is met, there is no difference between a reserve auction and any other for the seller.